Sparse Classification: a scalable discrete optimization perspective: Towards a theoretical understanding of asymptotic support recovery

-Note that our threshold $n_0$ does not vanish in the low noise $\sigma^2$ setting.
-This observation is not surprising: the output $y_i$ depending only on the sign of $w^T x_i$ can be considered as inherently noisy.
+Note that our threshold $n_0$ for classification does not vanish in the low noise $\sigma^2$ setting.
+This observation is not surprising: the output $y_i$ depending only on the sign of $w^\top x_i$ can be considered as inherently noisy.
+An observation already made by \citet{scarlett2017limits}.

 As mentioned earlier, recent works in 1-bit compressed sensing have developed algorithms to recover sparse classifiers which provably recover the truth as the number of samples increases \citep{gupta2010sample,plan2013robust,plan2013one}.
 In particular, \citet{plan2013robust} formulate the problem of learning $w$ from the observations as a convex problem and establish bounds on the $\ell_2$ error $\| w-w^\star\|_2$, in the case of logistic regression.
-In particular, they show that $n > C k \log(2p/k)$ is sufficient to achieve an $\ell_2$ reconstruction error which is bounded.
-Yet, it does not contradict our result.
-The criterion of support recovery is related but distinct from $\ell_2$ consistency.
-As discussed in \citet{wainwright2009information}, given a good support recovery procedure, one can restrict the number of features, use standard methods to estimates the values of the $w_j$'s and achieve a good $\ell_2$ error.
-However, the reverse is not true.
+In particular, they show that $n > C' \, k \log(2p/k)$ is sufficient to achieve an $\ell_2$ reconstruction error which is bounded. { In contrast with our result, they exhibited an algorithm able to achieve low error in terms of $\ell_2$ distance with fewer samples than what we proved to be an information-theoretic sufficient condition.
+Yet, this does not trivialize our result. $\ell_2$ consistency is a related but distinct criterion for support recovery.
 Even a good estimate of $w^\star$ in terms of $\ell_2$ distance might have a very different support.
+The fact that their rate for $\ell_2$ consistency is faster than the rate for support recovery suggests that achieving a good $\ell_2$ error is presumably an easier problem.
+Similar observations were made in the case of linear regression in \citet{wainwright2009information} and intuitively explained: given a good support recovery procedure, one can restrict the number of features, use standard methods to estimate the values of the $w_j$'s and hope to achieve a good $\ell_2$ error, while the reverse might not be true.}